bitcubico/english/business-sentences.md

 - See you on Monday at seven. (informal)
 - So, I look forward to seeing you on Tuesday at four. (formal)
+- I will call you tonight to confirm our meeting
+- I will text you as soon as I know